 Finding prospects should not take you any longer, than just a few minutes or a maximum of an hour.
 Remember, finding prospects is just the first step, where you just want to get a large list of raw potential guest posting prospects, and later you will vet those prospects using the guest posting checklist.

-With that let me show you how you can find hundreds or even thousands of prospects within your niche.
+With that let me show you how you can find hundreds or even thousands of prospects within your niche to build niche relevant backlinks.

 Step #1: Open Competitor Research Tool, I prefer using SE Ranking.
 Enter your domain, select your targeted location, and click analyze.